css4j/css4j/CONTRIBUTING.md

  A PR should only try to fix a single issue, unless it fixes two or more issues that are very related or effectively the same.
-And if a commit has two or more different purposes, it is often better to split it in multiple commits.
-Tools like the _Git GUI_ are particularly useful for that.
+And if a commit has two or more different purposes, it is often better to split it in multiple commits; tools like the _Git GUI_ are particularly useful for that.

  It is recommended that commit messages (or at least the message for the main